cybercongress/go-cyber/docs/run_validator.md

 driver   : xserver-xorg-video-nouveau - distro free builtin
 ```

 4. We need the **410+** drivers release.
 As you can see v440 is recommended.
-The command below will install the recommended version of drivers:
+The command below will install the recommended version of the drivers:

 ```bash
 sudo ubuntu-drivers autoinstall
 ```

-Drivers will install for approximately 10 minutes.
+The driver installation takes approximately 10 minutes.

 ```bash
 DKMS: install completed.